swiftlang/swift-org-website/_posts/2016-10-25-server-api-workgroup.md

 The work group will initially be looking at APIs for networking, security, and HTTP/WebSocket parsing, with the goal of making it possible for anyone to build a simple, secure, HTTP server, or to start to build other server frameworks like pub/sub message brokers.

-For more information, take a look at the [Server APIs project page](/server-apis/).
+For more information, take a look at the [Server APIs project page](/sswg/).

+> Editor note: The Server APIs Workgroup was renamed to the Swift Server Workgroup.
+The link in this article has been updated for the new URL.